ruapotato/Lavinder/docs/index.rst

 =======================================
-Everything you need to know about Qtile
+Everything you need to know about Lavinder
 =======================================

 Getting started